Large deviations in chaotic systems: exact results and dynamical phase transition: Supplemental Material to the paper ``Large deviations of dynamical observables in chaotic systems and dynamical phase transition in the cat map" by N. R. Smith

 \subsection{Theoretical framework}

-Here, for completeness, we give some details regarding our theoretical framework.
+Here, for completeness, we give some details regarding the theoretical framework that we use.
+This framework has been formulated long ago for chaotic maps \cite{GBP88s, ParisiAppendix84s, AV15s}, but we rederive it here in the language of stochastic systems.
 We first review the more general framework for Markov chains, in which large deviations have been studied both for continuous and discrete time using the Donsker-Varadhan formalism \cite{DeBacco2016s,TsobgniNyawo2016s,Whitelam2018s,CMT19s,Gutierrez2021s,Whitelam2021s, CVC22s, Monthus22s}.
 A (discrete-time) Markov chain is a finite sequence $x_1, \dots, x_N$ with a finite state space, $x_{i}\in\left\{ 1,\dots,M\right\} $, such that the probability distribution of each element depends only on the previous one \be P\left(x_{i+1}=y\right)=\sum_{x=1}^{M}P\left(x_{i}=x\right)\Pi_{xy}, \ee where $\Pi_{xy}$ is an $M\times M$ matrix of transition probabilities. $x_1$ can be sampled from the steady-state distribution.
 For ergodic Markov chains, the G\"{a}rtner-Ellis theorem states \cite{GartnerElliss, DZs, HollanderSM, T2009s} that dynamical observables follow a large-deviations principle (LDP) at $N\to\infty$, where the rate function $I(a)$ is given by the Legendre-Fenchel transform of the scaled cumulant generating function (SCGF) $\lambda(k)$, and that furthermore, $\lambda(k)$ is given by the logarithm of the dominant (largest) eigenvalue of the $M \times M$ matrix $\Pi_{xy}e^{kg\left(x\right)}$.